MythlineStudio/THE-SCRATCH/The_Scratch_macOS/README_MACOS.txt

 That is normal.

-No message means the command worked.
+No message usually means the command completed successfully.

 Next run: